Going to court as a witness

 Your employer has to give you time off work to act as a witness, but they can choose whether or not to pay you for the time you’re away.

-You won't get paid for being a witness, but you might be able to claim expenses from the court.
-Ask the Crown lawyer or your witness adviser.
+You won’t get paid for being a witness, but you might be able to claim expenses from the court.
+Speak to the officer in charge about how to claim these expenses.

 Going to court